DiAL-e Publications | DiAL-e Presentations | DiAL-e Exemplars

 In its simplest form, the framework is a matrix consisting of 2 axis.

-The first axis contains 10 learning outcomes (vertical) and the second axis a series of spaces in which learning takes place.
+The first axis contains 10 learning outcomes (vertical), and the second axis contains a series of spaces where learning takes place.

-We have defined the learning outcomes in terms of what the learner does, actively, with any given digital artifact.
+We have defined the learning outcomes in terms of what the learner actively does with a given digital artefact.
 This assumes that learning activities are constructed with learning objectives in mind.
 We have provided elaborations of the learning intents themselves and are suggesting ways in which space might change the articulation of that design.
-Our work to date is focused on, though not exclusively, tertiary education practice.
+Our work to date is focused on, though not exclusively, on tertiary education practice.

 This is a very brief 5-minute introduction to the DiAL-e (2011).